VOLUNTEERS

 The Team Manager serves as an aid to coaches when swimmers travel to meets or trianing camps as a team.
 Travel can be domestic or international.
 Responsibilities include, but are not limited to, arranging transportation and lodging and confirming validity of insurance and international travel permits, as required.
 The role requires all candidates to have completed the Swim England Team Manager 1 and Team Manager 2 courses.
 Please click the link for further information.

 We have recently introduced a squad repping system, similar to school class reps.
-Should you wish to volunteer to be the rep for your swimmer’s squad, please get in touch with our Social Officer Alicia Lai on [email protected].
+Should you wish to volunteer to be the rep for your swimmer’s squad, please get in touch with our Social manager on [email protected].

 Take note of upcoming competitions, choose your events carefully, accept or decline invitations within the allocated time frame and check back to view accepted entries.